The History Of Fiat Currency

 Most developed countries with robust economies do not experience hyperinflation, which has also occurred throughout history even in areas where currency was based on precious metals.
 Some argue a low level of inflation is a sign of a healthy economy as people in this environment will ‘put their money to work.’

 Increased globalization and the limited supply of gold and silver caused massive issues within the global economy.
 Due to these issues, many started to believe in the benefits of fiat money to give governments more flexibility over managing currency and participating in global finance.

 While billions across the world transact with fiat currencies on a daily basis, cryptocurrencies like Bitcoin have also emerged as an alternative to traditional fiat.
 Crypto supporters claim virtual currencies solve many perceived issues within traditional finance.
-Skeptics claim cryptocurrencies do not constitute “money” according to the traditional definition.
+Sceptics claim cryptocurrencies do not constitute “money” according to the traditional definition.

 Deepen Your Crypto Knowledge:

 Do you want to know what makes cryptocurrencies tick?
 This…